 Requirements for Becoming a Surgical Technologist in Alaska

 There is a small number of states that require surgical technologists to follow certain regulations before becoming employed, but Alaska is not one of them.
 While this may make the process easier, you will still need some formal training or education in order to find a job as a surgical technologist.
 Enrolling in a school or program accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES) will be your best choice.
 This is because these are two of the most trusted organizations that accredit medical schools throughout the U.S. Keep in mind that you will most likely need to provide at least a high school diploma or GED before being accepted into one of these accredited training programs, so be sure to have that documentation available.

 While you are completing coursework in surgical technology, it is highly recommended that you seek an internship to gain real-world experience within your trade.
 This will further prepare you for a rewarding career and show employers that you are serious about progressing in this field.
 Additionally, this hands-on training will help prepare you for the voluntary national exam to become a Certified Surgical Technologist (CST).

 Neither the CAAHEP nor the ABHES currently list any accredited surgical technology programs in Alaska.
 Additionally, there is also no surgical technology program entirely based online that is accredited by either organization.
 However, both organizations list accredited programs for medical assistants in the state, which is a degree or certification that can get you started on your path to becoming a surgical technologist.

 - University of Alaska Fairbanks offers both a certificate and an Associate of Applied Science in Medical Assisting.
 The certificate can be completed in one year, while the AAS degree will take two years to complete.

 - University of Alaska Southeast offers a certificate program in medical assisting.
-The program will take one year to complete and will cost approximately $6,000.
+The program will take one year to complete.
 The school is located in Juneau, Alaska.